 You should also have confirmed that your application code has been updated as required.
 This is particularly important when upgrading from version 2.4.x.
-The GemStone/S 64 Bit v3.0 release included extensive changes that impact most application code.
+The GemStone/S 64 Bit v2.x to v3.0 changes were extensive, and impacted most application code.